exploratory-io/book/viz/column-configuration-dialog.md

 ![](images/cconf12.png)

+If you assign a categorical data for Value, such as a character column with the "First" aggregation function, the color palette will be assigned to the values in the alphabetical order.
+If it is a factor column, it will be assigned to the values in the factor level order.

 ### Set Colors Conditionally

 You can apply a specific color only for the values that meet the condition.
 You can choose an operator and enter the value to construct a condition, and you can choose a color to apply from the list.
 You can apply colors to either the value text or background color.